anttiluode/EEGTools/README.md

 # EEG Visualization Fun Zone 🧠✨

-EDIT: Removed the Cuda 3.
-All the overlay was the old overlay system turning on with a+b and deltak - lambada.
-Ah.
+EDIT: Added back Cuda3.py it shows weird things when the a+b fields and deltak - lambada are on.

 EDIT: ADDED The 3D EEG Wavefield V4 system.
 Nothing 3d about it yet, but it has sliders for the celluar interference patterns.